YuukanOO/uniformcss.com/docs/customization/sass-configuration.md

 ### Exclude Settings

-Exclude and include settings specifies which properties or modules should be excluded or included during the build.
+Exclude and include settings specifies which properties should be excluded and included.

 ```scss
 @use "uniform" as * with (